akregmi/Bank-Marketing-Classification/README.md

+Using a K-means clustering machine learning model to determine the likelihood that an unknown client will subscribe to their product using the predictive model derived using the data from Portuguese Banking Institute found on the UCI Machine Learning Repository.

 **Bank Marketing Clustering Classification**

 **1. Introduction**

 For this report I have chosen the Bank Marketing dataset which goes over the data accumulated by a Portuguese banking institution to determine whether a client is subscribed to their product (bank term deposit) or not.
 This data can be obtained from the UCI Machine Learning Repository.
 In this dataset, there are 16 relevant attributes (age, job, education, etc.) that will be used in classifying each client under the group of “subscribed” or “not subscribed”.
 The goal is to choose an appropriate clustering method that is able to accurately predict the result of whether an unknown client is subscribed (or going to subscribe) to the term deposit based off their given attributes.

 I decided on using this dataset because it has plenty of instances, which would ensure that my clustering would be more robust as it would have plenty of data points to reference.
 Additionally, the dataset has a lot of categorical and binary attributes, as well as unknown values – which would allow